dsouths/happypharmacy/README.md

 This is my 5th project under the Code Institute Diploma in Full Stack Development program.
 This website is a fictional Online Pharmacy selling vitamins, supplements & some healthcare products called HAPPYPHARMACY.
 It is designed to be responsive and accessible on a variety of devices for the ease of use of the site by potential users.

+## UX - User Experience
+### User Stories

+### Admin

+- As an admin I want a panel to:
+  - create a blog post.
+  - edit a blog post.
+  - delete a blog post.

+- As an admin I want to be able to:
+  - log in so that I can access superuser privileges

+- As an admin I want a product:
+  - upload form so that I can upload products on the site.
+  - edit form so that I can edit products on the site.
+  - delete so that I can delete products on the site.